 - 8 tablespoons ice water

-- 3 cans tart cherries in water (I buy Oregon Fruit Products; update: these are often with the canned fruit rather than in the baking aisle of the grocery store; you can also order them online)
+- 3 cans tart cherries in water (I buy Oregon Fruit Products Red Tart Cherries which are often with the canned fruit rather than in the baking aisle of the grocery store; you can also order them online)

 - 4 tablespoons cornstarch

 - Mix the flour, salt, and sugar in a food processor.
 Cut butter into smaller pieces and add to food processor.
 Pulse a few times.
 Cut Earth Balance into smaller pieces and add to food processor.
 Pulse a few more times, until butter and Earth Balance are the size of peas or smaller.
 Transfer to a large bowl.
 (Note: You can do all this with a pastry blender instead if you don’t have a food processor.)

 - Sprinkle 3-4 tablespoons of ice water over the dough mixture at a time, mixing and pressing with a sturdy rubber spatula until the dough comes together.
 Divide into two and wrap each half in plastic wrap.
 (I usually dump the semi-formed dough onto plastic, wrap it up, then knead it with my hands a bit until it forms a ball, then flatten it somewhat into a disk.)
 Refrigerate until ready to use.

 How to Make the Cherry Pie Filling and Assemble the Pie